 To be eligible for a School Based Traineeship in ACT the student must:

 The Working Arrangements For School Based Trainees are:

 During school holidays, an SBT may work up to full-time hours as per the award.

 School based trainees in ACT are exempt from the Student Fee.
 However as many qualifications are not fully funded by ACT an employer contribution fee may still apply.
 The College Course page will advise of fees for that course.

 If the trainee holds a current Health Care Card or Pension Card, or is under 18 and their parent holds one of these cards, up to $500 of the Enrolment Fee may be waived.
 Approval is required from the ACT government.

 Source: ACT SCGAA Part B v3.0

-To be eligible for a concession fee, you must provide the College with evidence of your eligible welfare benefit or allowance.
+To be eligible for a concession fee in a funded program, you must provide the College with evidence of your eligible welfare benefit or allowance.